Measles is a very contagious respiratory infection. It causes a total-body skin

 Children with measles should be kept away from others for 4 days after their rash

 appears.
-For those with a weakened immune system, this should continue until they
+For those with a weak immune system, this should continue until they make

 How Long Does Measles Last?

 A measles infection can last for several weeks.
 Symptoms usually start 7–14 days

 The best way to protect your kids is to make sure they're immunized

 The vaccine can be given to babies as young as 6 months old if they will be traveling

 internationally.
 Talk to your doctor to see when the vaccine is needed.

 Widespread immunization has made measles rare in the U.S. But outbreaks do still

 happen.
 An outbreak is when a disease happens in greater numbers than expected in